Gusii people: Colonial era

 Otenyo Nyamaterere, a Gusii warrior, c.
 1905–1907.

 The Abagusii were seen as warlike and fierce fighters by other ethnic groups, along with the Ameru, Abakuria and Maasai.

-This perception is evident in excerpts from the East African Protectorate Commissioner Sir Charles Eliot in early 1900s expeditions of Gusiiland and surrounding areas:
+This perception is evident in excerpts from the East African Protectorate Commissioner Sir Charles Eliot in early 1900s expeditions of Gusiiland and surrounding areas.

-To the north of the (Uganda) railway the Lake shore rises up into the Nandi country and Uasin Gishu plateau.
-To the south is a little-known region lying between the Mau range and the Lake, various parts of which bear the name Ugaya, Kossova and Lumbwa.
-Ugaya is the part nearest to the Lake, thickly inhabited by the Kavirondo and rich in cattle.
-Kossova or Kisii is a hilly district behind Ugaya, and is one of the least known parts of the Protectorate.
-The inhabitants appear to be Bantu-speaking, and have a bad reputation for ferocity, but this may merely mean that they have a hereditary feud with their neighbours, who are not Bantu, and does not necessarily imply that they will be hostile to Europeans...

 Their warlike nature was deemed a threat to British rule, particularly the cattle camps ("Ebisarate") frequented by warriors, prompting punitive expeditions that raided cattle and suppressed warrior activity.
 This gradually ended the pastoral and war-based lifestyle of most Abagusii.

-In the 1930s, the British introduced new immigrants to Kisii County and other regions of Kenya to serve as interpreters, soldiers, porters, and farmers.
-These included the Baganda, the Maragoli, the Nubi, and the Olusuba-speaking Suba people (Kenya) from Rusinga Island, Mfangano Island, and parts of Homa Bay County.
+In the 1930s, the British introduced new immigrants to Kisii District and other regions of Kenya to serve as interpreters, soldiers, porters, and farmers.
+These included the Baganda, the Maragoli, the Nubi, and the Olusuba-speaking Suba people (Kenya) from Rusinga Island, Mfangano Island, and other parts of South Kavirondo.
 The Nubians were settled in present-day Kisii town and served as soldiers, while the Bantu-speaking Maragoli and Baganda worked as porters and labourers on white-owned farms and tea plantations.
 The Suba served as interpreters for the British administration.
 Some of these groups have been assimilated into Gusii society, while others, notably the Nubi, have retained distinct cultural identities and continue to reside in their original settlements in Kisii town.